-On the other hand, the Company realized other income of ₱326 million during the year from ₱70 million in 2017.
+On the other hand, the Company realized an other income of ₱326 million from ₱70 million in 2017.
 The Company recognized a dividend from its investment in preferred shares amounting to ₱264 million and equity in net earnings from an associate of ₱33 million during the year.